BotNexusAI/claude-code-plus/README.md

     ```

 2.  **Connect to Your Proxy:**
-    Set the `ANTHROPIC_BASE_URL` environment variable to point to your local proxy.
+    The `ccp init` command (Step 3 in Quick Start) will offer to automatically add the `ANTHROPIC_BASE_URL` to your shell configuration file (`.zshrc` or `.bashrc`). **This is the recommended method.**

+    If you choose to set it manually, you can do so with the following command:
     ```bash
-    export ANTHROPIC_BASE_URL=http://localhost:8082
+    export ANTHROPIC_BASE_URL=http://localhost:PORT
     ```
+    (Replace `PORT` with the port you configured during `ccp init`.)
-    *Tip: Add this line to your `.zshrc` or `.bashrc` file to make the setting permanent.*
+    *Tip: If you set this manually, add the line to your `.zshrc` or `.bashrc` file to make the setting permanent.*

 3.  **Done!**
-    You can now use Claude Code as you normally would, and it will route requests through your configured backend model.
+    After restarting your shell (or running `source ~/.zshrc`), you can use Claude Code as you normally would, and it will route requests through your configured backend model.
     ```bash
     claude "Hello, world!"
     ```